aryansemwal01/Hangman_Game_JuryDuty/README.md

 * version2.py - Added points system and general enhancements
 * version3.py - Added a gui using tkinter library
 * version4.py - Final project complete with tkinter gui and a special interactive feature for win/lose scenario

+ADDITIONAL FEATURES:
+* Points system
+* Restart button
+* The game automatically resets if the theme is changed between the game
+* Game displays the correct answer at last after the game is finished

 INSTRUCTIONS TO PLAY THE GAME:
 Start the game by selecting a difficulty level.